OutdoorChurchDiversity

 • Devotional - Engaging with spiritual truth in a regular transformative manner.

-• Discipleship - Living your faith through service and learning about how others have done so.
+• Discipleship - Living out faith through service and learning about how others have done so.

 • Discipline - Practicing intentional activities that result in spiritual growth like regular prayer, fasting, journaling, memorizing Scripture, attending church services, giving, and serving.